hkamran80/media/README.md

 # Media Programs
 ## What are "Media Programs"?
-Media Programs are programs related to media in any way.
-For example, a metadata-adding program.
+Media programs are programs related to media in any way, such as a metadata adding program (coming soon!).

 ## Files
 None at the moment.